People First of Toledo

 People First, by nature, does not restrict membership.
 We are a self-led advocacy group created by and for people with a range of disabilities, regardless of what diagnosis you do or don’t have, or your “functioning level.”
 If you are interested in advocacy for the DD community, then you are welcome here.

-We will be meeting in the Openlander Room at the Ability Center of Greater Toledo.
+State Representative Michele Grim will be our guest speaker.
 A hybrid option is available for people who can’t get there physically.

 Quinn Thomas